ashwinbhaskar/aerospike-migration/README.md

 ## Note

-`json` and `jsonb` columns are converted to json before inserting into aerospike and go into aerospike as `MAP`.
+- `json` and `jsonb` columns are converted to json before inserting into aerospike and go into aerospike as `MAP`.
+- Failures are logged into a file named `<relation-name>-debug-logger.txt` in the same directory as the jar.